-Arbitration
+TUM Arbitration

-Under the Research and Licensing Agreement between Pieris AG and TUM as of July 26, 2007, Pieris AG is required to make payments to TUM based on Pieris AG's revenues generated from entering into sub-licensing agreements with any third party with respect to University Inventions and/or Joint Inventions (each as defined in the Research and Licensing Agreement).
-These revenues include upfront license payments as well as milestone payments received by Pieris AG from third parties.
-Pieris AG has signed six of sub-licensing agreements between 2004 and 2012 (the period under dispute), under which it has recorded revenues.
-Pieris AG acknowledges an obligation to TUM; however, the parties disagree regarding the amount due.
-On March 20, 2014, the Company initiated arbitration proceedings in order to resolve the dispute.
-Although it is not possible to predict the outcome of such arbitration, Pieris AG has assessed the degree of probability and the reasonably possible losses that it could incur as a result of these matters.
-Pieris AG believes that its accrual for possible liability under the agreement as of December 31, 2013 (in an amount of \$373,059) appropriately reflects its estimated future payment obligations.
-The amount currently in dispute is \$3,025,237.
+Under the TUM License Agreement, the Company is required to make payments to TUM based on the Company's revenues generated from entering into sublicensing agreements with any third party with respect to University Inventions and/or Joint Inventions (each as defined in the TUM License Agreement).
+These revenues include upfront license payments as well as milestone payments received by the Company from third parties.
+The Company has signed six such sub-licensing agreements between 2004 and 2012 (the period under dispute), under which it has recorded revenues.
+The Company acknowledges an obligation to TUM; however, the parties disagree regarding the amount due.